ddancho/nextjs-lucia-auth/README.md

 Database:

-- to run docker-compose write following command, it will pull postgres and adminer images from docker hub and start in the detached mode, and also it will create local persistent postgres volume:
+- to run docker-compose write following command, it will pull required images from docker hub and start in the detached mode, and also it will create local persistent postgres volume:

 ```bash